tomighty/tomighty/README.markdown

 Tomighty is...
 ==============

-A desktop timer application that helps you perform the Pomodoro Technique.
+A desktop timer app that helps you apply the Pomodoro Technique.
-It's written in Java, and is designed to be simple, easy to use and unintrusive.
+It's written in Java and designed to be simple, easy to use and unintrusive.

 Know more about it at [www.tomighty.org](http://www.tomighty.org)